JoshuaEagan1/Overdose-Data-Project/README.md

 # Overdose-Data-Project

-This project displays and visualizes US state level data about overdoses of different types of drugs.
+This project displays and visualizes US state level counts of overdose deaths of different categories of drugs.
 All Code was written in R version 3.61.
-The VSRR data was originally harvested from Healthdata.gov.
+The data that corresponds to this code is the VSRR Provisional Drug Overdose Death Counts dataset published by the Center for Disease Control.

 For technical notes about the database, visit https://catalog.data.gov/dataset/vsrr-provisional-drug-overdose-death-counts-54e35